I REMEMBER HONG KONG page 2 我記得香港之二

 Juliet is an accomplished photographer — see more of her excellent photos in my music video "".
 The following are photos of the well known Kamakura Buddha in Japan and how people try to capture and pose before it.
 After that there are some cute Buddhas, and then various forms of Buddha.

-BUDDHA SONG music video has been completed today (13 May) and is placed at the end of this page, together with the score and relevant info.
+BUDDHA SONG music video is placed at the end of this page, together with the score, comments and relevant/ interesting info.

 Mr Leung 梁熾衡